example42/puppetguide-slides/Beginner/Introduction/Configuration_Management.md

 A complete [DevOps tools chain](https://xebialabs.com/the-ultimate-devops-tool-chest/) contains software of these categories:

-- Source Code Management
+- Source Code Management (<- We use them when writing Puppet code)
-- Repository and software Management
+- Repository and software Management  (<- Puppet can configure them)
-- Software build
+- Software build (<- Puppet can configure them)
-- Configuration Management (<- Puppet is here)
+- Configuration Management (**<- Puppet is here**)
-- Testing
+- Testing  (<- We can test our Puppet code)
-- Monitoring and data analysis
+- Monitoring and data analysis  (<- Puppet can configure them)
-- Systems and Applications Deployment (<- Puppet is somehow also here)
+- Systems and Applications Deployment (<- Puppet can be also here)
-- Continuous integration
+- Continuous integration  (<- We can manage Puppet code deployments in a CI pipeline)
-- Cloud
+- Cloud (<- Puppet code can manage cloud resources)
-- Project management and Issue tracking
+- Project management and Issue tracking  (<- We can use them to manage our Puppet projects)
-- Messaging and Collaboration
+- Messaging and Collaboration (<- We can use them to collaborate on Puppet works)
-- Containerization and Virtualization
+- Containerization and Virtualization (<- Puppet can configure them)
-- Databases
+- Databases (<- Puppet can configure them)
-- Application servers
+- Application servers (<- Puppet can configure them)

 # Configuration Management principles